UmassJin/Leetcode/Python/Python_OOD.md

       * 2) Don't do this in Python 2.x or you will end up with an object that is an old-style class, everything you read here will be useless and all will be lost.
       * 3) Multiple bases are fine too.
       * 4) Most built-in types can be subclassed (but not all).
 After the above example, C.__bases__ contains <type 'object'>, and MyList.__bases__ contains <type 'list'>.
+      * 5) The types.ClassType object is in some ways an alternative <type 'type'>.
+Instances of this object (classic classes) are types themselves.
+The rules of attribute access are different for classic classes and new-style classes.
+The types.ClassType object exists for backward compatibility and may not exist in future versions of Python.
+Other sections of this book should not be applied to classic classes.

 #### 7. New Objects by Instantiating